 What is JIRA?

 JIRA is a project management tool and among the best Quality Assurance tools developed by the Australian company Atlassian.
-It is software used for tracking issues and managing tasks, projects as well as teams.
+It is software used for tracking issues and managing tasks, projects as well as teams as well as it is one of the best software quality assurance services in the world and the most used software for keeping the track.
 It is an organized tool for supporting any type of project by incorporating a great number of features and integrations.
 Many businesses also use JIRA software in non-standard ways such as a warehouse automation tool, for document flow, expenses optimization, and others.

 Why does JIRA have that added edge?
 JIRA for project management works as an issue tracking tool.
 It is mainly utilized to track, organize, and prioritize issues, bugs, features, and tasks related to projects.
 The JIRA platform is beneficial when the project uses agile methodology during development.
 Testing with JIRA brings teams together for everything as it helps teams plan, assign, track, report, and manage work effectively.